-Probably no single provision of the order, standing alone, would accomplish the complained of results; but the cumulative effect of all its provisions rules out any effective competitive influence from entering into the marketing of milk in this state.
+Probably no single provision of the order, standing alone, would accomplish the complained of results; but the cumulative effort of all its provisions rules out any effective competitive influence from entering into the marketing of milk in this state.

 First - The order requires milk processors and distributors to publicly file their prices.
-Then it requires at least ten days' advance notice be given to the Commission and to all competitors of the milk processor and distributor before the processor and distributor may change their price.
+Then it requires at least ten days' advance notice be given to the Commission and to all competitors of the milk processor before the processor may change his price.

-Second - It permits any processor or distributor who receives a ten-day notice of price change from his competitor to lower his price on one day's notice to the same price as his competitors.
+Second - It permits any processor who receives a notice of price change from his competition to lower his price on one day's notice to the same price as his competitors.
 The necessary results of these provisions are to eliminate any price competition and these provisions do not relate to protection of the milk producer.

-Third - It prohibits a new entrant into the milk processing or distributing business from competing by giving better service than his established competitor through the furnishing of equipment or the rendering of additional service to induce retailers to use the new entrant's products in addition to the established competitor.
+Third.
+It prohibits a new entrant into the milk processing business to compete by giving better service than his established competitor through loans of equipment or the rendering of additional service to induce retailers to use the new entrant's products in addition to the established competitor.

-The order has failed to distinguish between the legitimate use of furnishing additional equipment, services, discounts and lower prices, (which can be used to foster fair competition in the marketplace;) from the use of these same tools of trade by a processor or distributor who already has a dominant place in the market to drive his smaller competition and the new entrant out of business.
+The order has failed to distinguish between the legitimate use of furnishing additional equipment, services, discounts and lower prices, which can be used to foster fair competition in the marketplace; from the use of these same tools of trade by a processor who already has a dominant place in the market to drive his smaller competition and the new entrant out of business.